gazza99/hello_world/README.md

 # hello_world
 My first GitHub
-This is line three of the readme
-Not sure what the usage is
+This is line three of the readme --GJS was here afterall Not sure what the usage is
 My Name is Gareth Simpson and I'm a frustrated PM who thinks he can still code